Gilla Band: The Talkies

 In June 2019, Girl Band released "Shoulderblades", their first single in four years.
 A second single titled "Going Norway" followed in August 2019.
 The songs are the singles for the band's second album The Talkies, which was released by Rough Trade on 27 September.
 The album's repetitive and experimental sound is characterized by its unorthodox use of effects-laden guitars, abstract stream of consciousness lyrics and stylistic borrowings from techno & industrial music.
 Critics have described the album as noise rock & post-punk, with many praising its dark and unsettling tone.

-Name change
+Name change and Most Normal

 In November 2021, the band announced they were changing their name from Girl Band to Gilla Band.
 The band stated that they changed their name because it was a "misgendered name" and that their former name could have been "propagating a culture of non-inclusivity."

+On October 7, 2025, the band released their next studio album, Most Normal, and embarked on their first full US tour in support of the record.

 Style

 The band's debut album was well received by music critics.
 Pitchfork said that "Dara Kiely brings heavy vibes and great songs to Girl Band's new album.
 Should you laugh?
 Holding Hands With Jamie is as discomfiting as Kiely’s mental state".
 The Guardian described the band as "full of sound and fury" and stated "This Irish four-piece howls at you from the very start, an unbroken series of thumping, crashing songs strewn with fractured, imagistic lyrics".

 Rolling Stone wrote than Kiely's vocal performance "sure sounds convincing.
 But he doesn't seem too shy about it, either – less like someone cowering embarrassedly in his room than a guy who's turned his fish-belly skin and concave abs into a creepy point of pride.
 That kind of confrontational, matter-of-fact ugliness is what this Irish post-punk crew does so well, torturing their instruments with dead-eyed precision and diabolical resolve.
 The dank, relentless music sounds like it was recorded in a meat locker under a fallout shelter".
 Rolling Stone compared the band to Liars and Nick Cave's Birthday Party.